Country fact file

 Accents and dialects

-With so many languages being spoken in one country, there are variations in the accent and dialects of each.
+With so many languages being spoken in one country, there are variations in the accents and dialects of each.
 There is also social and geographical variation in South African English, which is spoken by many in urban areas and has been adapted to suit each community.
 How English is spoken is considered an indicator of class and social status in South Africa, for instance, middle to upper classes speak with a cultivated English based on Received Pronunciation whereas in more impoverished areas there exists a ‘post-creole’ English dialect, which is often mixed with other languages.

 System Structure